Time Warner Cable, Comcast could emerge strong from deal rubble

-NEW YORK Even as their merger falls apart, Comcast Corp (CMCSA.O) and Time Warner Cable Inc TWC.N are both likely to emerge relatively unscathed, with acquisition target Time Warner Cable in particular facing a variety of options.
+NEW YORK, April 23 Even as their merger falls apart, Comcast Corp and Time Warner Cable Inc are both likely to emerge relatively unscathed, with acquisition target Time Warner Cable in particular facing a variety of options.

 Comcast's decision not to pursue the $45 billion purchase of TWC, confirmed by a source on Thursday, undoes a complicated, multi-party deal and leaves TWC ready to choose whether to acquire, be acquired or try to go it alone.